-As Viola Desmond is featured on the $10 note, and another iconic Canadian will be featured on the future $5 note, Canada’s first Prime Minister, Sir John A. Macdonald, and our first francophone Prime Minister, Sir Wilfrid Laurier, will be honoured on our higher value bank notes.
+As Viola Desmond is featured on the $10 note, and another iconic Canadian will be featured on the future $5 note, Canada’s first Prime Minister, Sir John A. Macdonald, and our first francophone Prime Minister, Sir Wilfrid Laurier, will be featured on our higher value bank notes.
 This will take place when the higher value notes are redesigned.

 These changes mean that former prime ministers William Lyon Mackenzie King and Sir Robert Borden will no longer be portrayed on bank notes.
 The $20 denomination will continue to feature the reigning monarch.

-This design approach affords the opportunity to showcase and celebrate more great Canadians, while maintaining our proud historic roots.
+This design approach affords the opportunity to showcase and celebrate more great Canadians, while maintaining our historic roots.

-For more information on the process that led to selecting Viola Desmond as the portrait subject for the $10 note, please consult A Bank Note-able Canadian Woman: A backgrounder on the selection and public consultation process and the approach to Canada’s next series of bank notes.
+For more information on the process that led to selecting Viola Desmond as the portrait subject for the $10 note, please consult A Bank NOTE-able Canadian Woman: A backgrounder on the selection and public consultation process and the approach to Canada’s next series of bank notes.